 - 1 teaspoon salt

-- ¾ cup canola or olive oil
+- ¾ cup canola oil olive oil also works

 - 2 teaspoon almond extract